jgreener64/pdb-benchmarks/README.md

 # PDB benchmarks

-Open source software to parse [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files and manipulate protein structures exist in many languages, often as part of Bio* projects.
+Open source software packages to parse [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files and manipulate protein structures exist in many languages, often as part of Bio* projects.

 This repository aims to collate benchmarks for common tasks across various languages and packages.
 The collection of scripts may also be useful to get an idea how each package works.